Music Therapy Evolutions

-Working as I do at the moment with palliative and end-of-life patients, it is particularly important to be attuned to how the person is feeling session-to-session and responding with appropriate, supportive techniques to facilitate a positive overall shift from dis-ease to feelings of ease, from discomfort to comfort.
+Working as I do at the moment with palliative patients, it is particularly important to attune with how the person is feeling session-to-session and responding with appropriate, supportive techniques to facilitate a positive overall shift from dis-ease to feelings of ease, from discomfort to comfort.

 It very meaningful to observe real-time shifts in individuals who are engaging with music applied skillfully and directly for a specific therapeutic benefit.
 I've witnessed so many transformative moments in sessions where a person goes from having emotional walls to release, from physical tension to relaxation, for example.

-As I deliver my service at a hospice in Halifax, music therapy interventions are facilitated primarily through live singing accompanied by an instrument, usually guitar.
+As I deliver my service, music therapy interventions are facilitated primarily through live singing accompanied by an instrument, usually guitar.

 It is very challenging to sing with a mask, and I have adjusted by using more curated recorded music in sessions alternating with live music applications which has worked well.
 When utilizing recorded music the same principles apply, offering the client choices from their preferred genre, or specific preferred song.
 Also this year, use of a portable keyboard allows me to play instrumental versions of patient-preferred songs to minimize the amount of singing I must do wearing a mask and shield.